waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Trigger:** Repeated dialogue from POKEFAN_M at (2, 9) confirms he lost his COIN CASE in the Goldenrod Underground.
 *   **Decision:** The systematic 'A' button search is proving fruitless.
 The COIN CASE is the strongest lead.
 Pivoting primary goal to acquiring it.
 *   **New Plan:** Exit Game Corner, go to Underground, find COIN CASE, then return.

-## XIII.
-Game Corner Puzzle - Post-Reflection Hypotheses
-*   **Hypothesis 1 (Play Trigger - FAILED):** Simply playing a game (slot machine or card flip) is the trigger to activate the exit warps.
-(Test: Played slots, lost, warp at (2, 13) remained inactive).
-*   **Primary Hypothesis (Winning Trigger):** It is not enough to simply *play* a game; I must achieve a *win* or a specific payout.
-*   **Alternative Hypothesis (Specific Game):** The trigger could be specific to either the slot machines OR the card flip game.
-If winning at slots fails, I must test the card flip game.
-*   **Falsification Plan:** If winning at both types of games fails to activate the exit, this entire line of reasoning is likely incorrect, and the trigger must be something I have not yet considered.

-## XIV.
-Game Corner Puzzle - Minigame Hypotheses
-*   **Depletion Trigger (Confirmed for Minigame Exit):** Running out of coins is the confirmed trigger to exit the *slot machine minigame*.
-However, this action does NOT activate the main exit warps.

-## XV.
-Game Corner Puzzle - Alternative Hypotheses (Post-Reflection)
-*   **Coin Total Hypothesis:** The trigger is not winning, but possessing a certain number of coins (e.g., >100).
-*   **External Trigger Hypothesis:** The trigger is unrelated to the games and may involve a specific NPC interaction after playing, or an event in a different location entirely.
-*   **Hidden Switch Hypothesis:** The trigger is a hidden switch I missed during my initial systematic search.

-## XVI.
-Game Corner Puzzle - Post-Reflection Hypotheses (Turn 27823)
-*   **Coin Total Hypothesis:** The trigger is not winning, but possessing a certain number of coins (e.g., >100).
-*   **External Trigger Hypothesis:** The trigger is unrelated to the games and may involve a specific NPC interaction after playing, or an event in a different location entirely.
-*   **Hidden Switch Re-evaluation:** My initial systematic search for a hidden switch might have been flawed, and a switch might only become active *after* playing the games.
-*   **Coin Total Hypothesis (FAILED):** Possessing >100 coins is the trigger.
-(Test: Warp at (3, 13) remained inactive with 101 coins).